 Whether a woman should cover her head in public or not has often been a topic of debate in the church; the practice was evidently common in ancient societies, and is still observed in some more traditional cultures.
-God does address the topic in Scripture, but not so clearly that we might be dogmatic about it, hence the debate.
+God does address the topic in Scripture, but not so clearly that may be confidently dogmatic about it, hence the debate.

 As a guiding principle, we should observe that God has defined sin in His Law, and He has explicitly commanded us not to add to it (De 4:2); so, we shouldn’t expect God to authorize anyone in the New Testament to change the definition of sin by adding new commands; only to provide commentary, to help us see more clearly what He intended from the beginning.